About Lion Songs Records

 Banning Eyre published his fourth book, Lion Songs, The Music That Made Zimbabwe in 2015.
 Despite solid reviews, a nice buzz in the Zimbabwe music community, and a Society for Ethnomusicology book award, the book has not exactly been a blockbuster sales-wise.

-BUT, the accompanying CD, Lion Songs: Essential Tracks in the Making of Zimbabwe, has continued to sell robustly month after month, year after year, mostly in downloads, all over the world.
+BUT, the accompanying CD, Lion Songs: Essential Tracks in the Making of Zimbabwe, continued to sell robustly month after month, year after year, mostly in downloads, all over the world.

 That success inspired Eyre to pursue a long-held goal of launching an independent record label dedicated to the music he loves most.
 The label will release mostly acoustic, mostly African music not available on other platforms.